erisonliang/arrayio/README.md

 }
 ```

 It would be nearly this easy except we can't do this with generics, since there's no way to get a `T*` for a generic `T` even if we do `where T : struct`.
-Oh, if only there were a `where T : fixed`... *sigh*.
 So we need to use code generation and create some dynamic IL to do the proper casts.

 Also, we also want to do any of the actual memory manipulation inside a [Constrained Execution Region](https://msdn.microsoft.com/en-us/library/ms228973%28v=vs.110%29.aspx?f=255&MSPPError=-2147217396)